Novel Theory has many formats!

 Novel seminars: you may participate in one of the discussions of novels led by two scholars in the field.
 If you choose one of these when you register, we will include your name on the program as a participant.
 You may also attend one or more keyword and peripatetic seminars if you wish.
 Your name will appear on the program once.

 Keyword seminars will be two-hour events that start with several short presentations, and will be followed by lots of time for discussion with participants.
-Seminar leaders are now set, but there may still be room for presenters.
-Please contact leaders directly if you are interested in presenting.
+LEADERS and PRESENTERS–people who will make 5 minute interventions at the beginning–are now in place.
+However, seminars are still open to PARTICIPANTS–people who can register to be guaranteed a seat in the room and share in the discussion after the intervention.
 You will have a chance to rank the seminars you would like to attend when you register for the conference.
+Participants’ names will be printed in the program if you register in good time and are not otherwise listed.
 Some keyword seminars will be concurrent, but you may attend more than one if they meet at different times.
 You may also attend a novel and a peripatetic seminar if you like.
 Your name will appear on the program once.

 Pre-circulated paper workshops for graduate students: submit papers by March 1 here (please note extended deadline).
 We will let people know whether their papers have been accepted before the March 1 deadline so that grad students can apply for the workshops then.